 There was a short backstory to this.

 While Dr. Bhyrappa was away, a spate of continuous, nightly stone attacks had suddenly been unleashed on his house.
 Undaunted, Dr. Bhyrappa went home from the station.
 But the attacks didn’t stop.
 On the contrary, they intensified and went on for over three months.
 Here’s how he describes it:

 Dr. Bhyrappa approached the police who sent a couple of constables for night security.
 For the four days they were there, nothing happened.
 Satisfied at some kind of “buffoonish” victory, they withdrew.
 The attacks resumed right on the fifth night.
 Dr. Bhyrappa then approached the Mysore Police Superintendent.
 This time, a Mufti squad was arranged.
 But the outcome was similarly unsuccessful: the miscreants escaped undetected.

-Eventually, a psychiatrist cured Dr. Bhyrappa’s wife.
+Eventually, a psychiatrist helped Dr. Bhyrappa’s wife overcome her depression.

 Then the Inspector told Dr. Bhyrappa that there were police records which showed that both litterateurs were heavily involved in political intrigue, and that he would summon both and warn them.
 Dr. Bhyrappa writes,

 Note the year: 1975.
 About four full decades before the deadly dawn of Kashmiri stone-pelters.